 With the continuously expanding boundaries of the city Xavier decided to open another Fisherman’s Wharf in the heart of the city – Lavelle Road, a world cuisine bistro which provides guests the opportunity to have to feel Goa in an air conditioned fine dining restaurant.
 The interiors are done in bright colors depicting the blue waves and seashores of Goa.

 On Saturday though Fisherman’s Wharf has a special buffet but we decided to go for A’la carte menu to taste most of their seafood delicacies.
 Afternoon kick started with seafood platters, which has batter fried Squids, Rawa Fried Prawns and Stuffed Crabs, those stuffed crabs were everyone’s favorite on the table and we ordered for the second helping of seafood platter.
 And then came the famous Goan Chorizo Pao, interesting fact is everyday this place gets it’s special Goan style Pao (a kind of bread served) from Goa, without any second thoughts we digged into the chorizo pao which was truly scrumptious, few other starters we tasted were bacon wrapped prawns, Sushi, Shrimp Salad accompanied by Wasabi Mayo and Peri Peri Sauce.

-After mains we decided to have dessert in the bar upstairs, the airy and spacious bar on the second floor is perfect to enjoy your favorite sport matches with bunch of friends on a wide screen.
-For dessert we had the famous layered dessert of Goa – Bebinca with ice cream, which was perfectly layered and baked to perfection.
+After mains we decided to have dessert in the bar upstairs, the airy and spacious bar on the second floor is perfect to enjoy your favorite sports matches with a bunch of friends on a wide screen.
+For dessert, we had the famous layered dessert of Goa – Bebinca with ice cream, which was perfectly layered and baked to perfection.

-So if you are in Bangalore and missing you last holiday in Goa then head to Fisherman’s Wharf and experience the pinch of Goa in your own city.
+So if you are in Bangalore and missing your last holiday in Goa then head to Fisherman’s Wharf and experience the pinch of Goa in your own city.